Plumbing Pipe Repair New Roads, LA

 A drywall screw or framing nail driven through a pipe during past work leaks slowly for years around New Roads.
 We locate the puncture and splice in a clean section.

-- On-site diagnosis.
-On arrival we diagnose the pipe repair on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+The tech diagnoses your pipe repair at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

 - Same-visit fix.
-Most pipe repair work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+Most pipe repair work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

 How much does pipe repair cost in New Roads, LA?

-Pipe Repair the United States starts at from $149, every pipe repair quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Pipe Repair in New Roads, LA starts at from $149, every pipe repair quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our pipe repair carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the pipe repair we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote pipe repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate pipe repair quote is written and good for 30 days.

-Areas we serve for pipe repair
+Where we provide pipe repair

 We provide pipe repair throughout New Roads, LA and the surrounding Pointe Coupee Parish area.
 Serving New Roads and surrounding neighborhoods.

-Pipe Repair near you in New Roads, LA
+Pipe Repair near New Roads, LA

 New Roads is part of our greater Baton Rouge, LA metro service area.